 Stage III: Advanced

-During Stage III, cancer is found in the lining of one side of the chest wall, and may have also spread to the the chest cavity lining, the diaphragm lining, and the lung lining.
+During Stage III, cancer is found in the lining of one side of the chest wall and may have also spread to the chest cavity lining, the diaphragm lining, and the lung lining.
 Cancer has now spread to the lymph nodes, close to the victim’s esophagus and trachea.

 Stage IV: Advanced

 Stage IV is the most advanced stage of the disease and cancer can no longer be removed.
 During this stage, the cancer is found in one or more of the following areas in the body:

 - The peritoneum via the diaphragm

 - Chest tissue lining